matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

   execution of the exception handler.
 - register `r2` holds how much gas we allocate to the function.

-As we see, zkVM supports allocating ergs not only for far calls, but also for near calls.
+As we see, zkEVM supports allocating ergs not only for far calls, but also for near calls.
 Passing zero will allocate all available gas.
 Unlike in far calls, near calls do not limit the amount of gas passed to 63/64 of available gas.

 - On revert, unspent gas of the function is **returned**